 Furthermore, Karsten Fundal wrote the scores for The Shadow World by Johan Grimonprez (awarded with the Ensor for Best Documentary 2017) and Andrei Nekrasov’s The Magnitsky Act - Behind the Scenes, and set Lise Birk Pedersen's latest documentary Al magt til folket? to music.
 His most recent scores include the music to Feras Fayyad's documentary Last Men in Aleppo, which was awarded the Grand Jury Prize: World Cinema Documentary at Sundance 2017, the DOX:AWARD at CPH:DOX Festival 2017, the Robert Award 2018 and the Documentary Emmy Award 2018.
 Furthermore, it received nominations for an Oscar for Best Documentary Feature as well as for the Carl Prisen 2018 for Best Score.
-Fundal also scored Human Flow, the first documentary feature by Chinese artist and filmmaker Ai Weiwei, with a premiere in the Competition Programme at Venice Film Festival 2017, which is currently nominated for the Carl Prisen 2018 for Best Score and was shortlisted for an Academy Award for Best Film and Best Score.
+Fundal also scored Human Flow, the first documentary feature by Chinese artist and filmmaker Ai Weiwei, with a premiere in the Competition Programme at Venice Film Festival 2017, which was nominated for the Carl Prisen 2018 for Best Score and was shortlisted for an Academy Award for Best Film and Best Score.
 In March 2019, Doris Dörrie's film Kirschblüten & Dämonen was released in German cinemas and two films with music by Karsten Fundal were premiered at CPH:DOX - Ai Weiwei's documentary The Rest as well as Sun Hee Engeltoft's Forget Me Not.